-6.2 GPU Accelerated Tasks & Rendering
+B. GPU Accelerated Tasks & Rendering

-InVADo requires neighbor searches for multiple tasks such as clustering, determining binding site patches or interacting residues of the protein surface, and to compute residues neighboring functional group clusters.
+InVADo requires neighbor searches for multiple tasks such as clustering, determining binding site patches or interacting residues of the protein surface, and the identification of residues adjacent to functional group clusters.
 Therefore, we use a CUDA implementation of the fast fixed-radius nearest neighbor search by Hoetzlein [59].
 It significantly accelerated our implementation of DBSCAN [50], which we use to cluster the ligand poses and functional groups.